pydicom/pynetdicom/docs/user/ae.rst

 * SAML assertion
 * JSON web token

-By default all association requests that include user identity negotiation are accepted (provided there's no other reason to reject) and no user identity negotiation response is sent even if one is requested.
+By default, all association requests that include user identity negotiation are accepted (provided there's no other reason to reject) and no user identity negotiation response is sent even if one is requested.